 If you’re preparing to move—or just want to unpack a new type of German vocabulary—our list of terms for moving in German is just what you need.

-We’ll cover the essential German moving verbs, nouns and phrases—not only for the actual moving day, but also to impress your neighbors with facts about your life and where you’ve lived.
+This post will cover the essential German moving verbs, nouns and phrases—not only for the actual moving day, but also to impress your neighbors with facts about your life and where you’ve lived.

 Why Learn German Moving Terms?